alaksana96/alaksana96/README.md

 ### Hi, I'm Aufar Laksana 👋

-I'm a software engineer currently based in London, UK 🇬🇧
+I'm a Software Engineer currently based in London, UK 🇬🇧

 I'm Indonesian but I've lived in 5 (and counting!) different countries.